Last Updated: March 2018

 I'm a British computer programmer in his late 20s that's probably best-known for writing tutorials in Linux Format magazine and winning a fancy prize from the Royal Television Society.
 You can see more about my career to date on LinkedIn.

 I originally started this blog in 2007 as an assignment for a sixth form college module.
 It's gone through various incarnations and still continues to this day.

 See this blog post.
 In short, I disagree with their business practices and don't enjoy using it.

 I went through two accounts between February 2008 and July 2017 but I no longer have one.
 Anyone claiming to be me on that site therefore is an imposter.

-I did use the site for a while (January 2009 to November 2017) and was happy with the number of followers I accrued.
-However I had grown to dislike the way the site's algorithms seemed to be geared towards making me angry all the time and I was fed up with having to tip-toe around random angry egg profiles and spam-bots.
+The site's algorithms seem to be geared towards making me angry all the time and I'm fed up with having to tip-toe around random angry egg profiles and spam-bots.
 The mobile app's constant prompts for attention and weird non-chronological shuffling of tweets in my news stream didn't help either.